 LIVING WITH COYOTES

 Coyotes are common in rural and urban areas statewide.
-However, the Arizona Game and Fish Department does not respond to calls to relocate or remove nuisance wildlife and will only do so to preserve public safety.
+However, the California Game and Fish Department does not respond to calls to relocate or remove nuisance wildlife and will only do so to preserve public safety.
 Those needing assistance relocating nuisance wildlife should contact a licensed wildlife removal business.

 CONFLICTS WITH HUMANS AND PETS